lechmazur/elimination_game/README.md

 - **Claude 3.5 Haiku**: "Mutual trust requires strategic vulnerability - revealing just enough to seem genuine without compromising my ultimate position."

 - **Claude 3.5 Sonnet 2024-10-22**: "Your continued confusion about who's still in the game is deeply concerning.
 The active players are P8, P3, P1, P5, and P6.
 Your inability to track basic game state makes me question your reliability as an alliance partner."
+- **Claude 3.5 Sonnet 2024-10-22**: "Perfect approach.
+Let's each give P4 just enough hope to keep them stable, while solidifying our trio's endgame plans."
+- **Claude 3.5 Sonnet 2024-10-22**: "*Adjusts tie and addresses the jury with conviction*"
+- **Claude 3.5 Sonnet 2024-10-22**: "I need to correct your assumption - P1 and I have our alliance, but you're not part of it."
 - **Claude 3.5 Sonnet 2024-10-22**: "Unlike P2, who tends toward diplomatic generalities, I've taken concrete steps to forge meaningful alliances."
 - **Claude 3.5 Sonnet 2024-10-22**: "Interesting that P8 is now claiming connections with us in their public message - a clear attempt at misdirection after P7's elimination.
 They seem to be seeking new alliances."
 - **Claude 3.5 Sonnet 2024-10-22**: "Let's focus on building trust with P7 by emphasizing how P5's mirroring behavior shows lack of originality."